 CEO, E-ACT

 Tom Campbell is Chief Executive at E-ACT, a large national multi-academy trust.
 Tom brings extensive experience of 24 years in education, teaching and leading in schools serving some of the most disadvantaged young people in the country.
 Tom is also a non-executive director of Olex.AI, an edtech company bringing innovation and creativity to teaching and learning.
-A Psychology and Computing graduate, Tom also holds a Cambridge MBA and is an alumni of the Oxford High Performance programme.
+A psychology and computing graduate, Tom also holds a Cambridge MBA and is an alumni of the Oxford High Performance programme.
 Tom is also a Fellow of the Chartered College of Teaching and of the RSA.